 Meet Angel Wanjiru, Teenage Singer Who Defied Congenital Disorder To Follow Her Dreams At 14

-Many are faced with complicated circumstances but few eventually overcome those difficult circumstances.
-Angel Wanjiru is one of the few that have chosen to defy every odd in order to pursue her ambition.
+Many are faced with complicated circumstances, but few eventually overcome those difficult circumstances.
+Angel Wanjiru is one of the few who have chosen to defy every odd to pursue her ambition.

 ALSO READ: Here’s How This Female Nigerian Architect Feels About Being In A Man’s World

-In 2016, Angel released her first song, which was inspired by the discrimination she faced with people around her.
-She said the only way she has survived so far was ignoring people’s perception about her.
+In 2016, Angel released her first song, which was inspired by the discrimination she faced from people around her.
+She said the only way she has survived so far is by ignoring people’s perceptions about her.

 Angel encouraged everyone to accept themselves just the way they are.
 Watch this video for more details on her interview with BBC Africa.